 The cost includes:

 - all assessment activities

 - support throughout your course

-There may be some reductions for students who are eligible for user choice funding.
+We may offer reductions for students who are eligible for user choice funding.

-Upon payment by the student or client, Building Futures Education Services will: Issue a receipt for the amount paid.
-Keep the monies in a trust account with a recognised banking institution until such time as they are due to Building Futures Education Services.
+Building Futures Education will issue a receipt for any amount paid.
+We keep the money in a trust account with a recognised banking institution until such time as they are due to Building Futures Education.

-Enrolment fees, where the client is a company, will be invoiced no later than the start date of the course date unless alternate arrangements are made.
-Enrolments within thirty (30) days from the date of course commencement will be invoiced with a due date of course commencement.
+We invoice for enrolment fees, where the client is a company, no later than the start date of the course (unless the company makes alternate arrangements).
+Students who enrol within 30 days of the course commencement date will be invoiced with a due date of course commencement.

-Statements shall be issued monthly to each student with outstanding accounts.
-Invoices shall also be rendered to students for textbooks and reference books supplied where the costs of such books are not included in the course fees (where applicable).
+We will issue monthly statements to each student with outstanding accounts.
+Invoices will also be rendered to students for textbooks and reference books supplied where the costs of such books are not included in the course fees (where applicable).
 Statements will be issued monthly for any outstanding accounts.

 We will issue receipts only on request unless the payment is from a student.
 In accordance with our Refund Policy, we act on refund requests within 14 days.